Join the PTA

 For more general information on Lincoln PTA happenings, please visit our news page.

-The Mission of the Lincoln Elementary PTA is to improve the Lincoln experience by bringing together staff, families, and the wider community to create a supportive learning environment where students can excel and feel confident in themselves. #LincolnProud
+The Mission of the Lincoln Elementary PTA is to improve the Lincoln experience by bringing together staff, families, and the wider community to create a supportive learning environment where all students can excel and feel confident in themselves. #LincolnProud

 Meet the 2021-2022 Lincoln PTA Board